pabloelt/pabloelt.github.io/content/project/project1/index.md

 {{< figure src="/project1/exhibit_1.png" title="Exhibit 1: Relation between rental and purchase price for each neighborhood." >}}

-<text style='color: #BBDEFC; font-weight: normal;'>6.2 It is recommended to search for two-bedroom properties that can accommodate 4 guests</text>
+<text style='color: #BBDEFC; font-weight: normal;'>It is recommended to search for two-bedroom properties that can accommodate 4 guests</text>

 * The number of guests that maximize the rental price while minimizing the property's purchase price is 4.

 {{< figure src="/project1/exhibit_2.png" title="Exhibit 2: Optimal number of guests based on the rental and purchase price." >}}

-<text style='color: #BBDEFC; font-weight: normal;'>6.3 It is recommended to search for properties in one of the identified neighborhoods that are not necessarily close to points of interest</text>
+<text style='color: #BBDEFC; font-weight: normal;'>It is recommended to search for properties in one of the identified neighborhoods that are not necessarily close to points of interest</text>

 * These properties are expected to have a lower purchase price.
 * It seems that proximity to points of interest does not have a particular impact on rental prices.

 {{< figure src="/project1/exhibit_3.png" title="Exhibit 3: Relation between the purchase price and the distance to the PoI (Puerta del Sol)." >}}

-<text style='color: #BBDEFC; font-weight: normal;'>6.4 A new business model based on rentals for specific moments of high sporting interest should be explored</text>
+<text style='color: #BBDEFC; font-weight: normal;'>A new business model based on rentals for specific moments of high sporting interest should be explored</text>

 * It is advisable to look for opportunities in the San Blas neighborhood.
 * These properties present a particularly high cost-income ratio per night.